Vitek-Lab/MSstatsShiny/README.md

 -   Use all features: Uses all features to leverage all available information to infer the underlying protein abundance.

--   Use top N features: Selects a pre-specified number of features with the highest average intensity across all runs for each protein.This option is useful if you believe that the features with lower average intensity are less reliable, or in cases in which some of the proteins have a very large number of features (such as in DIA experiments).
+-   Use top N features: Selects a pre-specified number of features with the highest average intensity across all runs for each protein.This option is useful if you believe that the features with lower average intensity are less reliable, or in cases where some proteins have an unusually large number of features (such as DIA experiments).
 For any individual protein, it is usually possible to determine changes in abundance by looking at the peaks with highest intensity; in these cases, using all features results in redundancy while greatly increasing the computational processing time.

 -   Remove uninformative features & outliers: Attempts to select the ‘best’ features by removing features that have too many missing values, that are too noisy or have outliers.